jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## DNS SRV record support

-Jamulus client 3.10.0 onwards supports [DNS SRV records ("service" records)](https://en.wikipedia.org/wiki/SRV_record).
-If Jamulus client finds a SRV record associated with the domain name given in the Connect window, it will try to connect to the endpoint host and port given in the SRV record.
-It's similar to a HTTP redirect in a web browser, only it's between Jamulus client and the DNS server.
-Jamulus server is not involved in this transaction, other than listening for connections on the same port given in the SRV record.
+Jamulus client supports [DNS SRV records ("service" records)](https://en.wikipedia.org/wiki/SRV_record).
+If Jamulus client finds a SRV record associated with the domain name given in the Connect window, it will try to connect to the endpoint host and port listed in the SRV record.
+This process is similar to an HTTP redirection in a web browser, only it's between Jamulus client and the DNS server.
+Jamulus server is not involved in this interaction.
+Jamulus server just listens for connections on the same port listed in the SRV record.

 #### Why is this helpful?